ZiGuan/Diabetes-Prediction-Using-Machine-Learning-Algorithms/README.md

 ![StandardScaler Data](/images/standard_scaler.png)

-### Model Traning With Wrapper Method and Hyperparameters Tuning
+### Model Training With Wrapper Method and Hyperparameters Tuning

 `Wrapper method` is one of the feature selection techniques that is a strategy for selecting the most important features to include in a model.
 This strategy entails evaluating several features combinations and selecting the one that results in the best model performance.